Moët & Chandon Champagne - Grand Vintage 2016 - Magnum 150cl

 Why I love it

 This vintage won me over with its perfect balance between the roundness of its brioche notes and the tension of its finish.
-I particularly enjoy its delicate bubble, which lingers with a zesty citrus freshness.
+I particularly appreciate its delicate bubble, which lingers with a zesty citrus peel freshness.

-Serve at 8–10 °C in a wine glass to accompany a fine fish dish, or cellar it for a few more years.
+Serve at 8–10 °C in a wine glass to accompany a fine fish dish, or wait a few more years in the cellar.

-The decision to bottle this harvest as a vintage champagne reflects the House's rigorous analysis of the musts by its tasting committee.
-The absence of reserve wines means the cuvée must find its balance solely within the 2016 harvest — something made possible by the extended eighty-four months of lees ageing.
+The decision to single out this harvest reflects the House's tasting committee's rigorous analysis of the musts.
+The absence of reserve wines obliges the cuvée to find its balance solely within the 2016 harvest — something that the extended time in the cellar, eighty-four months on lees, makes possible.
 The Extra Brut profile allows the purity of the selected terroirs to express itself fully.

 Advice